Japanese English

 (Photo) Multilingual flyers for support of foreigners are lined up in front of the prayer book.

-First Fiedl Trip "Hiroshima Korean School”
+2020/2/8 Field Trip The 1st Fiedl Trip "Hiroshima Korean School”

 On February 8, 2020, we visited the Korean School in Hiroshima City.
 This was a part of the tour organized by the "Action for Free Education for Korean School, Hiroshima.”
 After a lecture bythe executive director of the Action, we observed the nursery school, kindergarten, and classes at the elementary, intermediate, and advanced levels.
 After the tour, we discussed with the principal on the ethnic culture and language.